Luv-Kush equation: Alliance after 2019

 After the poor performance of the Mahagathbandhan in the 2019 general election to the Lok Sabha, Kushwaha got an opportunity to drop the Grand Alliance.
 The pretext sought was the leadership of Tejashwi Yadav as the chief minister of Bihar from the alliance camp.
 Kushwaha repudiated this as he sought another nominee for the same post.
 After internal discussions, he decided not to join either the Mahagathbandhan or the National Democratic Alliance, but chose to run for the 2020 Bihar Legislative Assembly elections alone in an alliance with a few minor players like All India Majlis-e-Ittehadul Muslimeen, considered to have the support of radical Muslims and the Bahujan Samaj Party, a significant player in Uttar Pradesh.
 The new alliance was called the Grand Democratic Secular Front and was eyeing the votes of the Kushwahas, Muslims and Dalits.
 The alliance chose Upendra Kushwaha as their chief ministerial candidate and was to put up firm resistance to both the NDA and Mahagathbandhan blocs.

 The poll strategy of RLSP, which was leading this bloc, was to collect the votes of the Koeri or the Kushwaha community.
 Intending to rope in the second largest community of Bihar, 40% of the seats of the RLSP share went to the candidate from this caste group.
 Janata Dal (United), which relies upon same social coalition, took steps to consolidate its "Luv-Kush equation", by giving a significant number of tickets to the Koeri and Kurmi castes.
 The poll result went against the expectations of RLSP and Upendra Kushwaha.
 It performed badly, winning no seats, but its hold over the Koeri caste hurt the JD(U) in over a dozen constituencies.
 It ended up scoring up to 30,000 votes in some of the Kushwaha-dominated seats of Bihar and significantly reduced the JDU's clout in the assembly elections.
 The JDU now became the junior partner in the NDA against the BJP.
 Its seats in the assembly were reduced from 75 in the 2015 Bihar Assembly Elections to 43 in the 2020 elections.
-Questions were raised in the NDA bloc over the leadership and efficacy of Nitish Kumar, but despite of all odds, the NDA chose him to be the chief minister of Bihar again.
+Questions were raised in the NDA bloc over the leadership and efficacy of Nitish Kumar, but despite this, the NDA chose him to be the chief minister of Bihar again.
 The impact of the JD(U)-RLSP was also seen in the massive reduction in the number of Kushwaha and Kurmi legislators in the newly elected assembly.